NewsLocal News

 Chris Richardson, Belton City Council

 Richardson referenced KSHB 41’s reporting from Monday night that stated one instance at the Paradise Bar and Grill involving theft.
-It was only shared to KSHB 41 by the owner and the business deal with the security issues.
-The presenters did not have any additional evidence to present.
+It was only shared with KSHB 41 by the owner, and the business dealt with the security issues.

-Paradise Bar and Grill regulars like Ryan Emmil feel this is one way to spend their money locally; given they choose to gamble.
+Paradise Bar and Grill regulars like Ryan Emmil feel this is one way to spend their money locally, given they choose to gamble.

 Ryan Emmil